Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 ---

+## New Features

+### Heading Aliases

+New component aliases have been introduced for both `Heading` and `DisplayHeading` components to simplify usage and improve readability in markup.
+You can now use `Heading1` through `Heading6` as direct equivalents to `<Heading Size="HeadingSize.Is1">` through `<Heading Size="HeadingSize.Is6">`, and `DisplayHeading1` through `DisplayHeading4` as equivalents to `<DisplayHeading Size="DisplayHeadingSize.Is1">` through `<DisplayHeading Size="DisplayHeadingSize.Is4">`.

+These aliases make it easier to write semantically clear headings without needing to specify size attributes explicitly.

 ## Final Notes 🏁

 Blazorise 2.0 introduces a consistent, modernized input system and simpler APIs that make form handling easier and more intuitive.